Keris/yasc/README.md

 YASC is short for Yet Another Score Card.

-Why I build YASC?
+Why do I build YASC?
 -----------------

-In my daily work, the most work I do is to build a score card model and there is already a tool named [scorecardpy](https://github.com/ShichenXie/scorecardpy) out of the shelf.
-But after serveral times of using of it, I found some flaws of it:
+In my daily work, the most part of my work is to build a score card model and I've found I write some code repeatedly almost every time, so why don't I build a package?
+Before doing this I found there is already a tool named [scorecardpy](https://github.com/ShichenXie/scorecardpy) out of the shelf with 300+ stars on Github.
+But after serveral times of using of it, I've found it cannot well fit my taste:

 - Not very Pythonic
 - No documents
 - The plots are not very pretty
 - ...

-Based on above reasons I try to build a new one.

 Features